UCLA Bruins: Rugby union

-Since 1934, the UCLA Rugby Union Team has earned a reputation as a top level program in California, North America and around the world having successfully competed against the finest Universities, Clubs and International Teams in the rugby world.
+Since 1934, the UCLA Rugby Union Team has earned a reputation as a top level program in California, North America and around the world.

 James Schaeffer introduced the original team in 1934, which was eventually revived post-WWII through Norm Padgett and his tireless hustling and fraternity walks.
 In 1958, Padgett's former Captain, Ged Gardner, assumed the Coaching role from until 1965.
 Gardner built membership, interest and skill to which Coach Dennis Storer added his own unique style.
 Dennis Storer remained Head Coach from 1966 - 1982, when the program operated as a Varsity Sport, winning a national title in 1972 and then another in 1975.
 Rugby was dropped as a varsity sport shortly after by the Athletics department.
 Storer subsequently resumed the role from 1987 to 1989 after the program was downgraded to Club Status.
 During his tenure, Storer guided the program to 2 Monterey National Championship Titles, numerous Southern California Titles, 2 national championship titles, and produced 14 USA Eagles with himself being named the first ever USA Eagles Coach.

 Over its history, 19 UCLA students have gone on to represent the USA Rugby Men's National Team with Coach Dennis Storer being the first ever coach of the team.
 Coach Dennis Storer was recognized for his contributions to USA Rugby with his inclusion in the UCLA Athletics Hall of Fame and the USA Rugby Hall of Fame.